3ll3d00d/directivity-utils/README.md

 NB: see the [sample] dir in this repo for an example of the exported data

-### WARNING!

-the script has hardcoded axis ranges atm so it assumes the measurement peaks at ~74dB, you either need to offset your data before export OR (better) edit the values in the script before you generate the plot

 ## Generate the Plot

 NB: assumes generate.sh from this repo is on your path and is executable